-South Bay Peninsula Soccer League (SBPSL) is a recreational soccer league with age restrictions for each Division that we cover.
-This league is not affiliated with USSF: Wear your SSBRA badge.
+South Bay Peninsula Soccer League (SBPSL) is a recreational soccer league with age restrictions for each of their Divisions.

 - SBPSL rain hotline (424-337-0409) will answer after 4 rings

 - SBPSL utilizes the latest version of the IFAB LOTG as modified by the SBPSL Operating Rules and this “Rules” section and the “Notes” section listed below.

 - 2019-2020 Law changes: During the first few weeks in the season, the referee’s will take the time to explain the new laws, if circumstances dictate that requirement.